richi0/website_template/readme.md

 - Four static pages to present your company
 - A blog where you can write articles and visiters can leave comments
 - Admin menu where you can add and edit articles and approve comments
+- Tests for all the pages and model functions

 A demo page can be seen here: https://wymco.herokuapp.com/